 Last but not least, you can use Motion Sense for controlling media playback in music/video apps.

-Truth be told, the implementation is basic.
 Move your hand to the left over the display to skip ahead to the next song in your playlist and to the right to go back to the previous track.
-Unfortunately, you cannot use Motion Sense to play/pause content.
+For quickly navigating between songs, it's a good gesture to know.

-Google says that Motion Sense should work with most media apps, including the likes of Spotify, YouTube Music, Pandora, YouTube, and others.
+Google says that Motion Sense works with most media apps, including the likes of Spotify, YouTube Music, Pandora, YouTube, and others.

 Some tips for using Motion Sense